openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 Breaking changes especially should have detailed information about the implications and alternatives, including a ``BREAKING CHANGE`` footer.

 Include references or links to supporting information, such as Jira or GitHub issues.
-Some Jira issues will be private to edX.
-It is better to link to a private issue than no issue at all.
-The issue could be made public, and at least its existence is made clear, so people can ask for the information.
+However, the body should be necessary and sufficient for understanding the commit.
+Links to private issues are support for the convenience of contributors, but should not be included in the body of the commit.
+Rather, references or links to private issues must be included in the commit footer using the git trailer format.
+References to private content must use the ``private-ref:`` token.
+It is always preferable for any linked issues to be public.

 Larger decisions should be recorded in Architectural Decision Records, as explained in `OEP-0019`__.